-SECTION THREE: SPOTSYLVANIA COUNTY
+SPOTSYLVANIA COUNTY

 Located in the northeastern section of Virginia, the County is bounded on the north by the Rappahannock and Rapidan Rivers, on the south by the North Anna River, on the west by Orange County, and on the east by Caroline County.
 The City of Fredericksburg borders the County to the northeast.
-The County is approximately 55 miles north of Richmond, Virginia and 55 miles south of Washington, D.C.
+The County is approximately 55 miles north of Richmond and 55 miles south of Washington, D.C.

-The County Board is the governing body of the County.
-The County Board is comprised of seven members, who are elected for four-year terms.
-The County Board members select from themselves a Chairperson and a Vice-Chairperson for one-year terms.
-The County Board is elected to staggered terms, with three members elected in one election cycle and the remaining four members elected in a different election cycle.
+The Board of Supervisors (the "Board") is the governing body of the County.
+The Board is comprised of seven members, who are elected for four-year terms.
+The Board members select from themselves a Chairperson and a Vice-Chairperson for one-year terms.
+The Board is elected to staggered terms, with three members elected in one election cycle and the remaining four members elected in a different election cycle.

 The County functions under a traditional form of government with a County Administrator, as is common throughout Virginia.
-Under this form of government, the elected officials include the members of the County Board, the Treasurer, the Commissioner of the Revenue, the Sheriff, the Clerk of the Circuit Court and the Commonwealth's Attorney.
+Under this form of government, the elected officials include the members of the Board, the Treasurer, the Commissioner of the Revenue, the Sheriff, the Clerk of the Circuit Court and the Commonwealth's Attorney.
 Mental Health/Mental Retardation Services are provided by the Community Services Board.
-The Health Department and the Court System are under the control of the Commonwealth.
-The County Attorney is appointed by the County Board and reports directly to the County Board.
-All other functions of the County government are managed by department directors that in turn report to one of three Assistant County Administrators, the Deputy County Administrator, or the County Administrator.
-The Deputy County Administrator also serves as the head of the Social Services Administrative Board.
+The Health Department and the Court System are under the control of the Commonwealth of Virginia.
+All other functions of the County government are managed by department directors that in turn report to the County Administrator.
+The County Administrator also serves as the head of the Social Services Administrative Board.

-The County Administrator is appointed by the County Board to act as the County Board's agent in the administration and operation of the departments and agencies.
-All departments directly responsible to the County Board report to Assistant County Administrators, the Deputy County Administrator, or the County Administrator, all of whom act as the County Board's liaison to all other departments and agencies.
-The County Administrator serves at the pleasure of the County Board, carries out its policies and directs business procedures.
+The County Administrator is appointed by the Board to act as the Board's agent in the administration and operation of the departments and agencies.
+All departments directly responsible to the Board report to the County Administrator, and he or she acts as the Board's liaison to all other departments and agencies.
+The County Administrator serves at the pleasure of the Board, carries out its policies and directs business procedures.